 Planes and trains may be cleaner first thing in the morning, thus reducing air-borne allergens.
 Similarly, people may be less likely to snack on nuts in the morning.

-Let staff or flight attendants know about your allergy.
-Have any medication that might be needed close at hand.
-If you travel alone, make sure the flight attendant knows where your medication is in case you need help.
+Tell staff or flight attendants about your allergy and have any medication close by.
+If you travel alone, make sure the flight attendant knows where to find your medication if you need it.

 - With the right preparation, travelling with allergies is safe.
 Planning can include bringing your own food and utensils, having enough medication and learning important phrases if you are travelling to a country where you cannot speak the language.